Thierry-Dumont/BenchmarksPythonJuliaAndCo/FeStiff/sage/README.md

 ```
 >sage -n jupyter
 ```
 and let you conduct by Jupyter.

+Note that if you click on Stiff.ipynb here,
+Github will display the results.

 * **stiff.sage:** a command line script; to run it:
 ```